 Manuscripts should be written in English and accompanied by a covering letter stating the originality and significance of the submitted manuscripts.
-Plagiarism in all its forms is unacceptable.
-Therefore, the manuscript should be original and is not being considered nor has been published in whole or in part with another journal.
+Plagiarism in all its forms is unacceptable. therefore, the manuscript should be original and is not being considered or has been published in whole or in part with another journal.
 All authors should have seen and agreed to the version submitted.

-Submitted manuscripts that are found to include citations whose primary purpose is to increase the number of citations to a given author’s work, or to articles published in a particular journal, will incur citation manipulation sanctions.
+Submitted manuscripts that are found to include citations whose primary purpose is to increase the number of citations to a given author’s work or articles published in a particular journal, will incur citation manipulation sanctions.

 Data Fabrication and Falsification